Approximate full conformal prediction in an RKHS: Designing a new computable approximation

 which leads to

-Following the same reasoning, it is easily proved that the prediction region from Equation~\eqref{eq.lower.approx.region} is a lower approximation to the full conformal prediction region.
-This results in a strategy for upper bounding the \emph{thickness} as suggested by the next result.
+Following the same reasoning, it is easily proved that the prediction-region from Eq.~\eqref{eq.lower.approx.region} is a lower-approximation to the full-conformal prediction-region.
+This results in a strategy for upper-bounding the \emph{thickness} as suggested by the next result.